 Give us this day our daily bread: this is a petition for the temporal and spiritual needs of man.
 Everything that we have comes from God, and in our hearts there should ever be gratitude for His goodness.

-Forgive us our debts as we forgive our debtors: we dare not ask for forgiveness unless and until we have forgiven our fellow men (Matt.
-5:24; 18:23–35).
+Forgive us our debts as we forgive our debtors: we dare not ask for forgiveness unless and until we have forgiven our fellow men (Matthew 5:24; 18:23–35).

-And lead us not into temptation, but deliver us from evil: this is a plea to God to remove all temptation from us.
-But God’s promise is not that we shall be protected from temptation, but that we shall be protected from falling (John 17:15).
-Too often we willfully place ourselves in the way of temptation (Prov.
-7:9).
+And lead us not into temptation, but deliver us from evil: this is a request to God to remove all temptation from us.
+But God’s promise is not that we shall be protected from temptation, but that we shall be protected from falling in sin (John 17:15).
+Too often we willfully place ourselves in the way of temptation (Proverbs 7:9).
 Truly to pray “lead us not into temptation” is to renounce the ways of our own choosing and to submit to the ways of God’s choosing.

-For thine is the kingdom, and the power, and the glory, for ever: the “kingdom,” “power,” and “glory” here ascribed to the Father certainly include the present kingdom of divine grace in the hearts of men, and also look forward primarily to the glorious kingdom to be ushered in with the return of Christ to this earth to reign in power and glory (v.
-10).
+For thine is the kingdom, and the power, and the glory, for ever: the “kingdom,” “power,” and “glory” here ascribed to the Father certainly include the present kingdom of divine grace in the hearts of men, and also look forward primarily to the glorious kingdom to come with the return of Christ to this earth to rule in power and glory (verse10).

 In the Lord’s Prayer, we have a model of what every believer’s prayer should be like.
 This prayer leads the believer into God’s throne in Jesus’ Name.